cjwit/bgsu-music/README.md

 * Ethnomusicology and musicology placements
 * Composition student accomplishments
 * Degrees, thesis titles where missing

-Listing of current students and interests/photos?

-* Working with graduate student organization?
 * Information for/about current students?
+(Working with graduate student organization?)
 * Could necessitate a change in title (Current and Past Student Accomplishments or something similar)

 ### Degrees & Programs